Almost mathematics, Persistence module, and Tamarkin category: 1-dimensional APT correspondence

-In particular, both of these two categories are compactly generated, in particular, presentable. \end{Prop} \begin{proof}In \cite[Proposition 3.1.6]{Rotation-inv-Lurie}, Lurie proves a $\bZ$-filtered version of the result.
-We notice that the proof still works by replacing $\bZ$ with $\bR$.
-Here, let me explain precisely the construction.
+Both categories are compactly generated and hence presentable. \end{Prop} \begin{proof}In \cite[Proposition 3.1.6]{Rotation-inv-Lurie}, Lurie proves a $\bZ$-filtered version of the result.
+We notice that the proof still works after replacing $\bZ$ with $\bR$.
+Here, we describe the construction precisely.